nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateState

-Randomly selects a US state and either returns the two character state code or the full state name.
+Randomly selects a US state and by default, returns it as a 2-letter state code.

 **Parameters**